ChuckPa/PlexDBRepair/README.md

 DBRepair provides database repair and maintenance for the most common  Plex Media Server database problems.

-It is a simple,  command line oriented,  menu-driven utility.
+It is a simple menu-driven utility with a command line backend.
 ## Situations and errors commonly seen include:

         1. Database is malformed